 Trickle irrigation is probably the best conservator of water on the planet.
 When trickle irrigation is used on a dry year there is almost no need for any fungicide what-so-ever.
 It also ensures a crop even when there is no rain.

 In bygone years, farmers would receive letters from the County Agent telling them when and what to spray.
 Then they would go out and spray whether or not it was needed.
 It does not take a rocket scientist to understand that this is, at the very least wasteful, and sometimes harmful.
 Today it is much different.
 Yes, I still have a book published by the University, but it does not tell me when to spray or what to use.
 I go out into the fields carefully looking to see if there are, in fact, insects or fungal disease starting.
 Only then do I do anything chemically about it.
 Scouting reduces the need for pesticides greatly during the course of a normal year.
 2010 only required four sprays all season.
 Those were mainly for fungus after it started raining later in the season.

 During the season every effort is made to preserve the friends of crop production.
 The little fellow in the next column was in danger of being run over as we were planting.
 He was moved over to a row that was completed so lunchtime necessities could be accomplished on his part.
 Every effort is made culturally to encourage beneficial fauna, reducing the need for spraying.
-The picture at the end of the proceding column shows a ladybug that has just hatched.
+The picture at the end of the proceeding column shows a ladybug that has just hatched.
 In October when this was taken there were millions in the field hatching.
 That meant billions of harmful insects had been eaten over the summer, because this was the overwintering hatch.

 SPRAYING IN GENERAL

 I wish I could say spraying is a waste of time and not necessary.
 Unfortunately this is not true.
 In fact, Organic growers sometimes have to spray everyday.
 Four years ago when the weather was bad all summer, spraying everyday did not save the Organic growers crops.
 My spraying once a week saved everything.
 What was the difference?
 The difference is that I use effective safe materials, not ineffective more dangerous compounds like Copper.
 The truth is that the diseases I spray for are far more dangerous than the materials used to keep them from growing on the vegetables and fruit I sell.
 It takes powerful substances to attach and attack a healthy fruit of vegetable.
 These compounds can be devastating to humans.
 So it is very important to maintain a clean crop for human consumption.
 I always use the best information available to provide a quality product that is very Fresh, Clean from disease, and Nutritious.

 Today less than one percent of the population owns and operates a farm.
 As time has progressed, it is increasingly difficult to profitably operate an agricultural enterprise.
 This is because there are so many pressures that have to be dealt with unerringly.
 Foreign pests, resistant insects, and fungi, complicated marketing, fewer customers at the wholesale level, food tracking issues, and food safety problems are just some of them.
 Then labor and equipment cost factors have to be considered.
 Today success involves the ability to integrate many technologies effectively to produce a product the public wants.
 The days of just sticking some seed into the ground and getting a crop are long gone.
 To be successful many classes are taken on a regular basis.
-Also every farmer that runs a sprayer over his crops has to pass an intitial battery of tests to be licensed.
+Also every farmer that runs a sprayer over his crops has to pass an initial battery of tests to be licensed.
 After that license is obtained, it has to be renewed every three years.
 This involves taking classes on a continuing basis so that enough points are accumulated for the license to be renewed.
 In my case the renewing agency is the Pennsylvania Department of Agriculture.
 The number of credits for renewal is 12.
 During most three year periods I receive more than that because it only makes sense to be as current as possible on the new materials and technologies that are being introduced into the market.

 Back several years ago there was a great concern that we would loose all of the materials enabling any farmer to produce a clean worm free crop.
 At the time the companies that produced these items did not seem to have any new compounds in the works.
 What was not widely known is that these companies had taken a new tact to discovery.
-They sent investigators out into the fields looking for natural organisms that produced agents that would kill competeing organisms.
-The emphasis was upon the erradication of harmful insects, bacteria, molds, and fungus, leaving the vegetable or fruit plant untouched and healthy.
+They sent investigators out into the fields looking for natural organisms that produced agents that would kill competing organisms.
+The emphasis was upon the eradication of harmful insects, bacteria, molds, and fungus, leaving the vegetable or fruit plant untouched and healthy.
 Those efforts have paid great dividends.
 Agriculture did lose almost all of the materials it thought it would.
 However, those have been replaced with a plethora of new ones that in many cases are far more effective and have basically no impact upon surroundings and individuals who will consume the fruit or vegetable.
 The only difficulty with using these new offerings is that they generally are more specific.
 It means that the farmer has to work smarter than ever before.
 I have redoubled my efforts to keep abreast of changes enabling the farm to continue to produce the cleanest healthiest fruits and vegetables possible.

 Membership Forms are provided with the print version of this publication.
 If you are viewing this on the internet there is a link to the Forms.
 Costs are outlined on the membership form.
 This year there are four options.
-You can sign up for 1/8, 1/4, 1/2, or a full share membership.
+You can sign-up for1/8, 1/4 summer only, 1/4, 1/2, or a full share membership.
 A full share is one bushel.
 A 1/2 share is based on a half bushel, 1/4 share is one quarter bushel, and 1/8 is based on 1/8 bushel.
 All are delivered every week.
 The 1/4 summer only share is approximately 13 weeks.
 Payment may be made by cash, check, credit card, or Paypal.
 Checks are to be made payable to Post Apples CSA.

-THIS IS IMPORTANT OTHER OPTIONS
+OTHER OPTIONS THIS IS IMPORTANT

 A Membership may also be secured by donating time.
 If you would like to be a member, but you have more time than money, we are looking for several folks to help this season.
-Please speak to Gordon, if this is something you would like to investigate
+Please speak to Gordon, if this is something you would like to investigate.

 Delivery can be had through various options.
 There is a paid, at-home delivery option, community drop-off option, and farm pick-up option.
 The first is charged an additional fee.
 The other two are included in the membership fee.

-Web Address: www.postapples.com
+Web Address: www.postapples.com Facebook.com/PostApplesCSA

--Thank You for Your Membership!
+-Thank You for Your Membership-

 Pictures were taken by Gordon Post.
 This publication may be reproduced as a whole.
-Permission must be granted for reproduction of photography. ©2012
+Permission must be granted for reproduction of photography. ©2014